fuzzylabs/edge-vision-power-estimation/model_training/README.md

 We use the raw dataset from Jetson to create a preprocessed and training dataset.
 The train dataset contains power and runtime measurement for 3 layers, convolutional, pooling and dense for the CNN models.

 We use [LassoCV](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LassoCV.html) model from sklearn to train our prediction models.
-The sklearn pipeline contains input feature preprocessing step such as creating polynomial degree of input features, applying sklearn preprocessing scalers, adding special terms to input features.
+The sklearn training pipeline contains an input feature preprocessing step for creating the polynomial degree of input features, applying sklearn preprocessing scalers and special terms to input features.

 ## 🛸 Getting Started